Burkitt Lymphoma in Children

 - It often causes large belly (abdominal) tumors.

-- A child will have swollen lymph nodes, tiredness, fever, and other symptoms.
+- A child may have swollen lymph nodes, tiredness, fever, and other symptoms.

 - With treatment, most children with Burkitt lymphoma go on to live long lives.